Jinja, Uganda: History

-Population during the 2000s
+Demographics

 The national census of 2002 estimated Jinja's population to be 71,213 of which 36,325 were males and 34,888 were females.
 In 2010, the Uganda Bureau of Statistics (UBOS) estimated the population at 82,800.
 In 2011, UBOS estimated the population at 89,700.
 In 2014, the national population census put the population at 72,931 However, the Municipality Authority contested the recent census of 2014, saying it under-counted Jinja's population.
 According to the 2014 national population census data, Jinja is the largest metropolitan area in the Jinja District and the 14th-largest metropolis in the country.
+According to Uganda Bureau of Statistics (UBOS) the estimated the population was 247074 for 2014, and the Uganda Bureau of Statistics (UBOS) estimated a population of 279184 in 2024.

 The majority of the population are of Bantu origin.
 Lusoga is the main local language.
 Jinja has a large population of inhabitants who are defined as "working urban poor".
 The average annual household income is estimated at US $100.

 Economy

 Jinja has the second largest economy in Uganda.
 In the past, factories chose Jinja as their base because of the nearby electric power station at the Owen Falls Dam.
 Since the early 2000s, the economy of Jinja has picked up steadily.
 The main economic activities take place in the central business district.

 A new market for fresh produce was completed during the fourth quarter of 2014.
 The facility can accommodate up to 4,500 vendors and cost US$13.7 million to construct, with a loan from the African Development Bank from 2011 until 2014.

 The biggest local employer is the Kakira Sugar Works (KSW), a member of the Madhvani Group of companies.
 KSW is one of the largest sugar factories in East Africa, employing over 7,500.
 The factory burns bagasse byproducts from sugar manufacturing to generate 50 megawatts of electricity for internal use and sale to the national grid.
 Sugar cane cutting median wages are about UGX:1,000 per day.